Here are some of the most commonly visited places in the city of Oaxaca and the Oaxaca Valley.

 Mercado Hidalgo - In Colonia Reforma, north of the centro.
 At the corner of Calle Palmeras and E. Carranza.
 A neighborhood market with an upscale twist.
 Always the best produce.
 They carry fresh cranberries for the season!
 Beautiful flowers, good meats.

 Mercado de Artesanías – 4 blocks south of the Zocolo on JP Garcia.
 Perfect place to find a treasure.
 Individual stalls with all the products of Oaxaca – rugs, weaving, clothing, carvings, tin.
 Reasonable prices.

-Tiangus de Llano – The biggest Tianguis (weekly market) in Oaxaca is at Llano Park on Fridays.
-Great eating, shopping and people watching.
+Tiangus de Llano – This market is no longer at Llano Park.
+It has been moved along the street of Curtidurias, just east of Ave.
+Vasconcelos.
+(Go one block south of Llano, go east on Cosejoeza - continue about 5 blocks to Ave.
+Vasconcelos, the name of the street will change) The biggest Tianguis (weekly market) in Oaxaca Great eating, shopping and people watching.
 Many of the same vendors are at other locations on different days.
 The word tianguis comes from the Nahuatl (the language of the Aztecs) "tianquiztli" which means marketplace.